tusen-ai/naive-ui/demo/documentation/components/config-provider/enUS/os-theme.demo.md

 # Use OS Theme
-Naive-ui provides `$NOs.theme` property to get the current theme of your OS.
+Naive UI provides `useOsTheme` to get the current theme of your OS.

 ```html
 <n-config-provider :theme="theme">